JoemanJ/Desabafe-Aqui/README.md

     -  Reactive components (different layouts for logged-in users).
     -  Access control via redirection.
     -  Functional Login and Sign-up pages with error handling.
-    -  Ability to create posts with automatic feed updates.
+    -  Ability to create posts
+    -  Ability to edit and delete posts through the frontend
+    -  Automatic feed update
+    -  Ability to like and unlike posts
 - Example entities provided in a SQLite database.

 Planned features:

 - User profile pages.
-- Ability to edit and delete posts via the frontend.
-- Ability to "like" posts and comments.
 - Ability to comment on posts and other comments.
+- Ability to "like" comments.
 - Feed with infinite scrolling (rendering only visible posts).
 - Support for posts with images.
 - Admin functionalities.